Updated: May 18

 Even today, when I think about the kidnapping, I get teary-eyed.
 I have never felt more loved by a group of friends than I did that morning.

-Early during my senior year, a group of guys who called themselves the Haole Divers, allowed several of us gals to infiltrate their exclusive group.
+Early during my senior year, a group of guys, who called themselves the Haole Divers, allowed several of us gals to infiltrate their exclusive group.
 Saturdays were spent at various beaches on Oahu.
 While the guys would scuba dive, us gals would lay on the beach and keep an eye on their spare gear.
 Each member was given a water-related nickname.
 I still have my ‘Shrimpy Sharon’ baseball cap safely tucked away.

 For the majority of my high school years, more than anything, I had wanted to be popular…to feel loved.
 In that early morning moment, that longing was fulfilled.
 I was surrounded by precious friends who loved me enough to plan such shenanigans!

 I was the first of the group to leave Hawaii, only days after graduation.
 I was really sad when our military flight was changed and none of the gang was able to come to the airport to say goodbye.
-As I tearfully, and pitifully, waited all alone to board the plane, I looked up to see the entire gang hurrying towards me!
+As I tearfully, and pitifully, waited all alone to board the plane, I looked up to see the entire gang hurrying toward me!
 I boarded the plane with fragrant leis around my neck, my arms filled with cards and gifts.
 I cried the entire four-hour flight across the Pacific…and then the majority of the drive cross-country to Virginia.

 Life took us in different directions.
 Scattered across the country, several of us stayed in touch regularly via snail mail for many years.
 (I still have those precious letters!)
 While contact was gradually lost with most, social media has allowed us to reconnect over the past years.